 The team at Elders Real Estate Shellharbour pride ourselves on creating a trusted, independent, family run business offering a fresh new approach to Real Estate and that is, to seek the very best outcome for clients by developing strong relationships built on communication and honesty.
-Our core philosophy drives us to remain a step ahead of the rest, by providing something different…in terms of innovation, marketing, service, support and results.
-Our small group of dynamic and focussed team provide and support real advantages for our clients throughout their real estate journey.
+Our small group of dynamic and focused team provide and support real advantages for our clients throughout their real estate journey.
 Our Elders office, nestled within Shellharbour Village competes in the greater Shellharbour ambitious property market.
 A property market that is changing and growing by the day.
 The clear benefits from choosing Elders Shellharbour, are our buyer engagement strategy, which is your real advantage.
-While we provide you with a clear, well thought out strategy for every aspect of the sale, including marketing, pricing, communication and negotiation, it’s our buyer engagement strategy that really maximises results.
+While we provide you with a clear, well thought out strategy for every aspect of the sale, including marketing, pricing, communication and negotiation, it’s our buyer engagement strategy that really maximizes results.
 You the vendor are always our primary concern, our agents also create an environment and relationship where there are high levels of buyer trust, transparency and assistance to ensure the buyer is ready, willing and able to commit to the property.
 Your agent will determine your final factor of your success, the Price!

 Our ultimate aim in real estate is to raise the industry standard by constantly improving and providing outstanding property services.
 We want to give more to our beautiful region by offering a valuable service to the community.

 Over time, we have gained the skills and the reputation of experts in our field, we provide only the best real estate services: Property Sales, Residential, Commercial and Stock & Station Agents, Property Management, Buyer Management; Buyer Agents and Bidders Agents.